brianpzaide/puzzle-site/README.md

 * improve the ui/ux and quality of this repo.
 * Add more logic puzzles
 * Add tests

-I would be happy to receive PRs for adding new puzzles or improving the quality etc.

 Currently this repo contains the following logic puzzles
 * kenken